North Korea 'seriously examining' a strike near Guam

+- North Korea says plan would see missiles land in the sea around 30 kilometers off Guam

+- Follows US President Trump's threats Tuesday to unleash "fire and fury" against NK

-Washington (CNN)North Korea is "seriously examining a plan" to launch a missile strike near the US territory of Guam in response to President Donald Trump's warning to Pyongyang that any additional threats will be met with "fire and fury," according to a new statement from General Kim Rak Gyom published by state run media KCNA.
+(CNN)North Korea is "seriously examining a plan" to launch a missile strike targeting an area near the US territory of Guam in response to President Donald Trump's warning to Pyongyang that any additional threats will be met with "fire and fury," according to a new statement from Gen. Kim Rak Gyom published by state-run media KCNA.

 The North Korean Strategic Force of the Korean People's Army is "seriously examining the plan for an enveloping strike at Guam through simultaneous fire of four Hwasong-12 intermediate-range strategic ballistic rockets in order to interdict the enemy forces on major military bases on Guam and to signal a crucial warning to the US," the statement said.